mndy9999/Artificial-Life-Simulation/README.md

 # Artificial-Life-Simulation

-An artificial life simulation that I am developing as part of my coursework for the Artificial Inteligence module.
+An artificial life simulation that I have developed as part of my coursework for the Artificial Intelligence module.

 The simulation consists of 3 different species (bushes, bunnies and foxes) that live and interact with each other thus creating a food chain cycle.